GfSE/SAF-Cameo-Profile/README.md

 ## SCM Profile
 **[SAF_SCM_Profile.mdzip:](plugin/profiles/SAF_SCM_Profile.mdzip)** The mdzip file contains the SCM, used to develop SAF viewpoints, e.g. to extend SAF.
+This development documentation indents to assist in extending or modifying SAF.
+If you want to extend SAF, please get in contact with the SAF developers at the [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).

 ## Versions